SysMoBench: Evaluating AI on Formally Modeling Complex Real-World Systems

 \subsubsection{Invariant Correctness}

 \bench{} also evaluates whether AI-generated models always satisfy invariants that describe the expected safety and liveness properties of the system.
-In principle, if a system model fully conforms to code, violations of these invariants would indicate bugs in system code; in practice, few AI-generated models achieved fine-grained conformance.
-Table~\ref{tab:spinlock_inv} lists the invariants for the spinlock code in Figure~\ref{fig:spin-code-spec}.
+In principle, if a system model fully conforms to code, violations of these invariants would indicate bugs in system code; in practice, few AI-generated models achieved fine-grained conformance. \plsreviewinline{Nevertheless, AI-generated models have demonstrated practical utility by successfully reproducing known bugs from previous system versions (Appendix~\ref{appendix:bug-reproduction}).} Table~\ref{tab:spinlock_inv} lists the invariants for the spinlock code in Figure~\ref{fig:spin-code-spec}.
 These invariants are part of the benchmark defined by the task (\S\ref{sec:ext}).

 \bench{} addresses a similar challenge as in \S\ref{sec:conformance}: it needs to automatically map the actions, variables, and data structures in the system model to those expressed in the invariants.
 For this, the invariants in \bench{} are templates that contain a description of the property, formal definitions, and example \tla{} invariants.
 We then use an LLM to translate these templates into model-specific invariants that can be checked against the system model.
 For example, the following template defines the mutual exclusion invariant in Table~\ref{tab:spinlock_inv}: \begin{promptbox}